 - It is used to treat HIV infection.

-- If you are taking any of these drugs: Doxorubicin, ribavirin, or stavudine.
+- If your child is taking any of these drugs: Doxorubicin, ribavirin, or stavudine.

 This is not a list of all drugs or health problems that interact with this drug.

 - Loss of body fat in the legs, arms, buttocks, and face can happen with this drug.
 This may not go back to normal.
 It is not known how this loss of body fat may affect health over a long time.
-You will need to be checked for any changes in body fat while you take this drug.
+Your child will need to be checked for any changes in body fat while taking this drug.
 If you have questions, talk with the doctor.

 - A pancreas problem (pancreatitis) has happened in children taking lamivudine with or without other HIV drugs.
 Sometimes this has been deadly.
 If you have questions, talk with the doctor.